Menu

 Port Business Glossary -

--Oh -- -- -- --so-
+-- -- -- -- --

 --

-Supervisor (stor)
+Supervisor (supervisor)

 Water area facilities

-Water surface storage
+Water surface storage plant

-The resilience and stability of the ship.
+The resilience and stability of ships.

-Rubbing stone
+Saving stone

 Stebe

-straddle carrier (straddle carrier)
+Stradle carrier (straddle carrier)

-Straddle carrier diagram (504998 byte)
+Straddle carrier Figure (504998 bytes)

-Span (diameter: span)
+span (diameter: span)

-Space Charter (S/C)
+Space Charter (S/C: Space Charter)

 Special cargo (special cargo)